-All paddlefish snagged and tagged must be removed from the river by 9pm of each snagging day.
+All paddlefish snagged and tagged must be removed from the river by 7pm of each snagging day.

 3-5.
-TAKING OF LIVE BAIT
+TAKING OF LEGAL LIVE AQUATIC BAIT

-It is legal for a fishing license holder to take legal live bait and legal live baitfish (see Section 2-1-1 and 2-1-2) by hand, or by use of one dip net, or one trap which shall not exceed 12 inches in diameter and 30 inches in length with a throat or mouth opening not to exceed $1\,1/4$ inches.
+It is legal for a fishing license holder to take legal live aquatic bait (see Section 2-1-1) by hand, or by use of one dip net, or one trap which shall not exceed 12 inches in diameter and 30 inches in length with a throat or mouth opening not to exceed 1 1/4 inches.
 Possessing any other fish species taken in a trap, by hand, or dip net is illegal.
 It is legal to return fish to the water if done immediately after being caught.

 3-5-2.
-Seasons, Water Bodies and Species that can Legally be Taken
+Seasons, Water Bodies and Species Legal to Take

-Legal live bait and legal live baitfish (see Section 2-1-1 and 2-1-2) may be taken in all public waters of the state and at all times except for the following:
+Legal live aquatic bait (see Section 2-1-1) may be taken in all public waters of the state except for the following: